 What Role Supply Chain Management in Healthcare

-Providers use a myriad of items, such as syringes, prescriptions drugs, gloves, pens, papers, and computers.
+Providers use a myriad of items, such as syringes, prescription drugs, gloves, pens, papers, and computers.
 Employees involved in healthcare supply chain management are responsible for stocking organizations with the products providers need and managing inventory.

-However, managing supply chain is not as simple as making sure providers have enough supplies.
+However, managing the supply chain is not as simple as making sure providers have enough supplies.
 The healthcare supply chain starts at the medical product manufacturer where items are produced and sent to a distribution center.
 Depending on the type of product, hospitals can either purchase inventory directly through the manufacturer or distributor, or the transaction can be conducted through a group purchasing organization, which establishes a purchasing contract with the manufacturer on behalf of the hospital.

 Medical products are then sent to the healthcare organization, where the goods are stocked into inventory for providers and patients.
 The organization ensures that providers are not left without essential medical products and patients have access to potentially life-saving tools.

 Another aspect of healthcare supply chain management involves the participation of regulatory agencies, such as the Federal Drug Administration, and healthcare payers, including Medicare and private health insurance companies.
 Regulatory agencies and payers determine if a medical resource is fit for consumer use and whether providers will be reimbursed for using it on specific patients.